-- One in four young people between the ages of 15-24 will experience a mental health problem in any 12-month period. - 75% of mental illnesses first occur in people aged 15-24, yet only one in four young people with mental health problems receive professional help.
+One in four young people between the ages of 15-24 will experience a mental health problem in any 12-month period.

-To support the Read the Play program which uses the strength of peer networks to address the health and wellbeing of young people focusing on mental health, drugs and alcohol
+To support the Read the Play program which uses the strength of peer networks to address the health and wellbeing of young people focusing on mental health, drugs and alcohol.

 Read the Play is a mental health literacy program designed for under 16 football clubs and under 15 netball clubs within the three leagues in Geelong and the Bellarine Peninsula with coverage of over 2000 young people.
+IN 2016, Kempe Read the Play celebrates 10 years, providing this important service to our community.

 The program is delivered by mental health workers, in conjunction with the local club's player wellbeing officer.
-The format of the program is interactive and designed to engage young people through a series of team games.
+The format of the program is interactive and designed to engage young people through a series of team games

-The Geelong Cats has had involvement in the Read the Play program since its inception in 2007 through the provision of player ambassadors Tom Harley, Brad Ottens and currently Nathan Vardy.
+The Geelong Cats has had involvement in the Read the Play program since its inception in 2006 through the provision of player ambassadors Tom Harley, Brad Ottens and currently Nathan Vardy.
 Club Patron Frank Costa is also a Read the Play ambassador.
+By these sporting role models lending their name and voice it has helped raise the level of awareness around the youth issues in our community.